Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

 Equality in \eqref{equa-BG-equality} holds if and only if the sheaf \(\mathcal{G}_X:=\gamma^{[*]}\operatorname{End}(\mathcal{E}_X)\) is locally free and the induced Higgs sheaf \((\mathcal{G}_X,\theta_{\mathcal{G}})\) corresponds, via the correspondence \(\mu_X\) of Theorem~\ref{main-theorem-locallyfree}, to a linear representation \(\rho: \pi_1(Y)\to\operatorname{GL}(r,\mathbb{C})\). \end{corollary}

-As another key application, we prove a quasi‑uniformization theorem for projective klt varieties with big canonical divisor.
-The Miyaoka–Yau inequality, originating in \cite{Miyaoka77,Miyaoka87}, is a cornerstone in the geometry of surfaces of general type; see the introductions of \cite{GKPT19a,GT22} for an overview.
+As another important application, we prove a quasi‑uniformization theorem for projective klt varieties with big canonical divisor.
+The Miyaoka-Yau inequality, originating in \cite{Miyaoka77,Miyaoka87}, is a cornerstone in the geometry of surfaces of general type; see the introductions of \cite{GKPT19a,GT22} for an overview.
 For a minimal projective klt variety \(X\) of general type, the authors of \cite{GKPT19a} established the orbifold Miyaoka-Yau inequality

-This has been extended to minimal projective dlt pairs \cite{GT22} and, very recently, to minimal K\"ahler klt spaces \cite{ZZZ25} (see also \cite{IJZ25}).
 Moreover, the equality case of \eqref{equa-miyaoka1} yields a quasi‑uniformization description \cite{GKPT20}: the canonical model of \(X\) is a singular quotient of the unit ball.
 Making use of the framework developed in this paper, we now extend this picture to varieties whose canonical divisor is {\em big, but not necessarily nef}.

 \begin{theorem} Let \(X\) be a projective klt variety of dimension \(n\) with \(K_X\) big.
 The following orbifold Miyaoka-Yau type inequality holds: